guilhermocc/GeoGraph/README.md

 # GeoGraph

-This is GeoGraph, the project that i have developed as as my undergraduate's thesis.
+This is GeoGraph, the project that i have developed as my undergraduate thesis.

 The GeoGraph is an app designed for enabling real time geolocation sharing between users with a iteractive map or a dynamic list.
 This Geolocation sharing is restricted for user groups created by the users itself.